perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - signal script parser (by perpetualKid): reduces CPU time needed for signal management
 - addition of visual effects for rolling stock (by steamer_ctn), already present as PR for the official OR version
 - additional features for vacuum brakes (by steamer_ctn), already present as PR for the official OR version
-- turntables operating in timetable mode (by roeter), already present as PR for the official OR version.
+- turntables operating in timetable mode (by roeter), already present as PR for the official OR version
+- setting of activity options by activity creator (by steamer_ctn), already present as PR for the official OR version.